 We caution here as we do in every tax evasion story that the defendants are innocent until proven guilty.

-Mahany & Ertl is a full service, national boutique practice concentrating in tax evasion investigations, IRS audit defense and trust fund recovery penalty assessments.
-Founding partner Brian Mahany is a former agent and Assistant Attorney General – Tax.
-Our team has decades criminal tax experience to help preserve your freedom.
+Mahany Law is a full service, national boutique practice concentrating in whistleblower recoveries including cases filed under the IRS Whistleblower Program and similar state laws. partner Brian Mahany is a former agent and Assistant Attorney General – Tax.
+Our team has years of whistleblowing experience.
+Our clients have received over $100 million in rewards within the last five years.